nowox/jinjaml/README.md

     config.yml              template.h.jml     '---------'            template.h
 ```

+The initial default data are stored into an enhanced [YAML](http://yaml.org/) file which is linked to another config file.
+These files refer to a validation schema.
+The datasource is given inside the `.jml` template which is eventually rendered by the **Jin<>JAML** engine.
-The initial data are stored into enhanced [YAML](http://yaml.org/) files.
-The enhancement to the `%YAML 1.2` specs are support for merges, jointures, tags and validation scheme.
+The enhancements to the `%YAML 1.2` specs support merges, jointures, tags and validation schemes.

 ## Basic example

-Consider this very basic configuration:
+Consider this very basic configuration file:
 ```
 # config.default.yml
 %YAML 1.2